 The automotive industry is the largest consumer of bearing products and your Company supplies to all the segments viz; 2/3 wheeler, passenger cars, commercial vehicles and farm equipment segments.
-While the impact was felt by all segments, Commercial Vehicles (CVs) were particularly hit due to the slowing economic activity.
-Agriculture tractors performed much better than other segments as the agriculture sector was largely unaffected by the lockdown.
+Tractors performed much better than other segments as rise in government spending on new infrastructure and construction buildings increases the demand for tractors for transportation applications as well as increase demand of tractors for agricultural activities which in turn, drive the growth of the Indian tractor market.